jeanslack/Videomass/README.md

 * [Downloads Source Code](https://github.com/jeanslack/Videomass/releases)
 * [Installers for Windows and MacOsX](https://sourceforge.net/projects/videomass2/)

+### Notice:

+From 1.6.1 version, Videomass is compatible only with Python3 and therefore with wxPython4 (phoenix).
+For some reasons, such as the end of Python2 support by 1 January 2020, the technical difficulties in the practical management of the code of both Python versions and the time investments for porting, Videomass will cease development for compatibility on Python2 .

 ## Features

 - Drag n' Drop with multiple files at once